mdnoaman/Tang-nano-FPGA-module-for-high-speed-word-pattern-generator/README.md

 # Tang-nano-FPGA-module-for-high-speed-word-pattern-generator
 An extemely low cost (5 euros) nano Tang FPGA board is configured to perform very high speed word pattern generator.
-It can generate 16 channel output 1024 states with 32 bit time resolution (10ns).
+It can generate 16 channel output 1024 states with 32 bit time resolution with shortest pulse of 10ns.
+I have configured two channels for different trigger modes.
+It is super amazing for the price you pay.
+The board has everything on it except a line driver for final load.

 The FPGA board (https://github.com/sipeed/Tang-Nano-Doc) comes with a dedicated USB JTAG programmer which also serves the purpose of transfer of data using UART configuration.